-Tomasz Oleszak death: Murder accused boy pulled knife to scare attackers
+Tomasz Oleszak: Murder accused pulled knife to scare attackers

 - Published

-A boy accused of murdering a 14-year-old boy pulled out a knife to scare off a group attack, a court has heard.
+A teenager accused of murdering a 14-year-old boy pulled out a knife to scare off a group intent on attacking him, a court has heard.

-Tomasz Oleszak died in hospital a day after being stabbed in Gateshead in October last year.
+Tomasz Oleszak died in hospital a day after being stabbed in a Gateshead park in October.

-A 15-year-old boy, who was 14 at the time, has denied murder and an attempted wounding of another boy.
+The 15-year-old defendant, who was 14 at the time, has denied murder and an attempted wounding of another boy.

-The accused told Newcastle Crown Court he accepted he stabbed Tomasz in Whitehills Nature Park but said it was not intentional.
+Newcastle Crown Court was told the accused accepted he stabbed Tomasz but denied that it was intentional.

 Jurors heard the boy was walking with a 14-year-old girl who told him they were being followed by a group of youths which had made him "nervous" and "very scared".

-CCTV footage had shown the pair being followed by eight boys and two girls into the park shortly after 20:00 BST on 3 October.
+CCTV footage showed the pair being followed into Whitehills Nature Park by eight boys and two girls shortly after 20:00 BST on 3 October.

 Under questioning from his barrister, Peter Makepeace QC, the boy said he heard "heavy footsteps" and saw the group had closed the gap.